 After several tests and trials, the recipe below was my personal favorite blend.
 But this is not necessarily the right one for you.
 So below this recipe, you will also find a handy guide that should help with formulating your very own blends.

-Roll On Essential Oil Perfume Recipe – Island Haze
+How To Make Roll On Essential Oil Perfume – Island Haze Recipe

 - Small Funnel or Pippett

 - Fill your roller bottle to just over ¾ of the way up, with the fractionated coconut (liquid) carrier oil.
-You may find it easier to use a funnel or pipette dropper for this job.
+You may find it easier to use a funnel or pipette dropper for this job.9 grams Fractionated Coconut Oil, 1 10ml Glass Roller Bottle

 - Pop the roll ball onto the bottle, making sure it's clipped on tightly.